pmean/build-website/text/07/what-to-measure.md

 tags:
 - Clinical importance
 output: html_document
+page_update: complete
 ---

 ### Dear Professor Mean,

 I am volunteering as a data analyst in a post-marketing surveillance to assess the safety and efficacy of a drug.
 I'm not sure what to measure and how to measure it.
 Can you help me figure out what really needs to be done?*

 ### Dear Reader,